 When the chia seeds look thick and slimy, add a dollop of PVA glue and enough cornflour to make the mixture thick and gloopy.
 For a drier slime, add more cornflour.

 If you’re worried about children trying to eat the slime, you can miss out on the PVA glue.
 It just won’t stretch as well.

 Magic Colour Changing Potions

 Colour changing potions using red cabbage indicator are a great first introduction to acids and alkalis.
-Experiment to find out how many different colours you can make!
+Children can experiment to find out how many different colours they can make!

 Edible Magic Potion